 Insulation is the key component of a sustainable, comfortable home.
 Done right, it minimizes unwanted temperature loss and trims heating and cooling bills.
 The first thing to do is to carry out a thorough inspection and identify weakest links in the building envelope, such as attics, doors, windows, nooks, and crannies.

 Next, make upgrades where your insulation is lacking.
+For instance, installing a quality ground source heat pump can help you save up to 50 % on heating bills.
 When selecting a product, always take into account its R-value and/or resistance to heat flow.
 You may also want to check how well the external wall is insulated while at it.
 Fiberglass, cellulose, and spray foam are among best-performing materials in this area.

 Taking energy-efficiency to the next level

 Furthermore, conduct an energy audit and make changes where they make the most difference (instead of bothering with costly extras).
 For example, replace the biggest energy vampires (older refrigerators anyone?) with newer, Energy Star-certified appliances.
 Examine your HVAC unit and see if it needs to be maintained or retired.

 Moving on, ditch standard incandescent fittings in favor of CFL lighting and LED.
 The latter two options are way more energy efficient, last longer, and contain no toxic chemicals.
 Feel free to also check out devices like on-demand water heaters and programmable thermostats in order to make strides towards a truly eco-friendly home.

 You can also go the extra mile and invest in clean energy tech.
 Solar panels are a must-consider: they allow you to harness free energy from the sun and convert it into electricity.
 They are more affordable than ever before and come in all shapes and sizes.
 To make the most of them, you should seek residential providers and professionals like those in Skylight Energy.